-Alert Level 2
+Adjusted Alert Level 2

 All persons who are able to work from home must do so.
-However, persons will be permitted to perform any type of work outside the home, and to travel to and from work and for work purposes under Alert Level 2, subject to-
+However, persons will be permitted to perform any type of work outside the home and to travel to and from work and for work purposes under Adjusted Alert Level 2, subject to-

-- (a) strict adherence to health protocols and social distancing measures; - (b) the return to work being phased-in in order to put in place measures to make the workplace COVID-19 ready; - (c) the return to work being done in a manner that avoids and reduces risks of infection; and - (d) the work not being listed under the specific economic exclusions in this Table.
+- (a) strict compliance with health protocols and social distancing measures; - (b) the return to work being phased-in in order to put in place measures to make the workplace COVID-19 ready; - (c) the return to work being done in a manner that avoids and reduces risks of infection; and - (d) the work not being listed under the specific economic exclusions in this Table.

-Specific economic exclusions 1 Night clubs.
-2 International passenger air travel for leisure purposes.
-3 Passenger ships for international leisure purposes.
-4 Attendance of any sporting event by spectators.
-5 International sports events.
-6 Exclusions relating to public transport services as set out in the directions issued by the Cabinet member responsible for transport.
-7 Exclusions relating to education services as set out in the directions issued by the Cabinet members responsible for education.
+Specific economic exclusions 1 Night vigils.
+2 After-funeral gatherings including 'after-tears" gatherings.
+3 Night clubs.
+4 The land borders that remain closed, excluding the land borders contemplated in regulation 59(1).
+5 Passenger ships for international leisure purposes, excluding small crafts, in line with health and border law enforcement.
+6 Attendance of any sporting event by spectators.
+7 Exclusions relating to public transport services as set out in the directions issued by the Cabinet member responsible for transport.
+8 Exclusions relating to education services as set out in the directions issued by 'the Cabinet members responsible for education.

-[Table 3 added by section 6 of Government Notice 891-B of 2020]
+[Table 3 added by section 6 of Government Notice 891-B of 2020 and substituted by section 4 of Government Notice R477 of 2021]